exam-mov24/ansible_exam/README.md

 This project will be about ansible and how it works.
 Setup in this project will be
 1 Manager vm.
 Ubuntu OS desktop version.
-From here ansible will manage other hosts 1 Ubuntu 24.04 server
+From here ansible will manage other hosts 5 Ubuntu 24.04 server
-2 Debian 13 server
+5 Debian 12 server

-1 Ubuntu server will be a web-server
-1 debian will handle docker and application like IT-Tools 1 debian will become an SQL DB
+configuring